MelodieEscabarte/app-dev/README.md

 ### Movies

 1. **Titanic**
-- Titanic is a 1997 American epic romantic disaster film directed, written, produced, and co-edited by James Cameron.
+-Titanic is a 1997 American epic romantic disaster film directed, written, produced, and co-edited by James Cameron.
 Incorporating both historical and fictionalized aspects, it is based on accounts of the sinking of the RMS Titanic in 1912.

 2. **Five Feet Apart.**
 - The film was inspired by Claire Wineland, who suffered from cystic fibrosis.
 Haley Lu Richardson and Cole Sprouse play two young patients with cystic fibrosis who try to have a relationship despite being forced to stay six feet apart from each other.